1 : of, relating to, or occurring in the evening

 2 : active, flowering, or flourishing in the evening

 Did You Know?

-Imagine this vespertine scenario: Hesperus, the Evening Star, shines in a clear sky; little brown bats flutter near the treetops; somewhere in the distance a church bell calls worshippers to the evening service.
-Can you find three words that have linguistic counterparts to the Latin root vesper, which means "evening," hidden in that scene?
-The evening star was once known as Vesper (Hesperus is from the Greek word for "evening star"); vespertilian means "batlike" (the Latin name for a bat is vespertilio); and we still call an evening worship service vespers.
+Imagine this vespertine scenario: Hesperus, the Evening Star, shines in a clear sky; little brown bats flutter near the treetops; somewhere in the distance a church bell calls worshipers to the evening service.
+Can you find three words (other than "vespertine") associated with the Latin root "vesper," which means "evening," hidden in that scene?
+The evening star was once known as "Vesper" ("Hesperus" is from the Greek for "evening"); "vespertilian" means "batlike" (the Latin word for bat is "vespertilio"); and we still call an evening worship service "vespers."

 Test Your Vocabulary with M-W Quizzes

 Fill in the blanks to create a synonym of "vespertine": rpsua.
 The answer is ...

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP